MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### MIR

-We need an MIR representation for two things:
+An explicit MIR representation could facilitate the following two things:

-- To get the window function expressions to rendering, where we’ll apply the prefix sum.
-(Alternatively, we could recover window functions from the patterns that get created when the current HIR lowering compiles away window functions.)
+- Getting the window function expressions to rendering, where we’ll apply prefix sum.
+(This would replace recovering window functions from the patterns that get created when the current HIR lowering compiles away window functions.)
-- To have optimizer transforms for some important special cases of window functions, e.g., for TopK patterns.
-(Alternatively, we could apply these transforms in the HIR-to-MIR lowering.)
+- Having optimizer transforms for some important special cases of window functions, e.g., for TopK patterns.
+(Alternatively, we could either rely on the same idiom recognition that the MIR-to-LIR lowering will rely on, or we could also apply these transforms in the HIR-to-MIR lowering.)

+The 3 representation options in MIR are:

 1. *Create a dedicated enum variant in `MirRelationExpr`:*
     - I think this is better than 2., because Map (and MirScalarExprs in general) should have the semantics that they can be evaluated by just looking at one input element, while a window function needs to look at large parts of a window partition.
 If we were to put window functions into scalar expressions, then we would need to check lots of existing code that is processing MirScalarExprs that they are not getting unpleasantly surprised by window functions.
     - Compared to 3., it might be easier to skip window functions in many transforms.
 This is both good and bad: